GiorgiaStoppa/csm/README.md

 # CSM

-The goal of csm is to build a Central Statistical Monitoring (CSM) tool that aims to sistematically check data quality of the clinical studies managed by the Center for Clinical Trials and Biometrics (CCTB) of the Unit of Biostatistics, Epidemiology and Public Health (UBEPH), University of Padova, Italy.
+The goal of csm is to build a Central Statistical Monitoring (CSM) tool that aims to systematically check data quality of the clinical studies managed by the Center for Clinical Trials and Biometrics (CCTB) of the Unit of Biostatistics, Epidemiology and Public Health (UBEPH), University of Padova, Italy.